-Special Rules for Surviving Spouses, Alternate Payees, and Non-Spouse Beneficiaries.
+Special Rules for Surviving Spouses, Alternate Pavees, Non-Spouse and Beneficiaries.
 The rules summarized above apply to Employees.
 In general, these rules also apply to payments to surviving spouses of Employees, and to spouses or former spouses who are Alternate Payees.
-You are an Alternate Payee if your interest in the Plan results from a "qualified domestic relations order."
-Additionally, these rules generally apply to nonspouse beneficiaries, except that payments can be rolled over only to an IRA.
+You are an Alternate Pavee if your interest in the Plan results from a "aualified domestic relations Additionally, these rules generally apply to nonspouse beneficiaries, except that payments can be rolled over only to an IRA.